LINK-S On Demand Training – 12 Months Access

 LINK-S Training Manual

 Access to the LINK-S Program Manual ($145 AUD) is highly recommended to maximise on this learning opportunity.
 You may already have access to a copy through your workplace.
-If not, Julia has kindly provided a 20% discount code which you will be provided with via email.

 Thank you for making a difference!